 Developing biopharmaceutical products, including conducting preclinical and nonclinical studies and clinical trials, is an expensive and highly uncertain process that takes years to complete.
-Our expenses will increase substantially as we expand our clinical development plan for MRX34 as a monotherapy, pursue development of MRX34 as a combination therapy, conduct research and development of other product candidates and pursue marketing approval for MRX34 in the future.
+Our expenses will increase substantially as we continue our Phase 1 clinical trial of our lead product candidate, MRX34, pursue development of MRX34 for additional indications, and conduct research and development of our other product candidates.
 Additional clinical trials, including one or more late-stage pivotal trials, will be required to obtain potential marketing approval for MRX34, and the costs of any future trials may be more expensive and time consuming than our current trial.
 If we obtain marketing approval of MRX34, we also expect to incur significant sales, marketing, distribution and outsourced manufacturing expenses.

-As of March 31, 2016, we had working capital of \$78.2 million and cash and cash equivalents of \$52.9 million.
+As of September 30, 2015, we had working capital of \$31.1 million and cash and cash equivalents of \$35.7 million.
 Based on our current operating plan, we believe that our available cash at such date are sufficient to fund our anticipated levels of operation for at least the next 12 months.
 Our future capital requirements for the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
 For example, our expenses could increase beyond expectations if we are required by the FDA or comparable foreign regulatory agencies to perform studies and trials in addition to those that we currently anticipate.
-Our funds at March 31, 2016 will not be sufficient to obtain marketing approval for MRX34.
+Our funds at September 30, 2015 will not be sufficient to obtain marketing approval for MRX34.
 As a result, we will be required to obtain additional financing in the future, which we may obtain through public or private equity offerings, debt financings, a credit facility, government grants and contracts and/or strategic collaborations.
 If we are required to secure additional capital, such additional fundraising efforts may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize future product candidates.
 Additional financing may not be available to us when we need it or it may not be available to us on favorable terms, if at all.
 If we are unable to obtain adequate financing or form favorable collaborations, when needed, we may have to delay, reduce the scope of or eliminate one or more of our clinical trials, research and development programs or our commercialization efforts, including with respect to MRX34.